-The first is the inverse relationship between the cost when the balancing market price is below \$10/MWh.
+The cost of providing spinning reserve has a u-shaped distribution relative to the balancing market price.
+At high balancing market prices, the costs are driven by energy sales foregone from generators in merit.
 At low and negative balancing market prices, the costs are driven by out of merit costs.
-Out of merit costs increase sharply as the balancing market price falls.
+Out of merit costs increase sharply as the balancing market price falls (Figure 4).